-However, instead of looking at rejection as a major roadblock to achieving your dream home, consider it as an opportunity to learn more about home-loan application process and improve your chances of getting approved the next time.
-If ever you find yourselves rejected for a home loan, these are the things you should do:
+However, instead of looking at rejection as a major roadblock to achieving your dream home, consider it as an opportunity to learn more about the home loan application process and improve your chances of getting approved next time.

-It is easy for anyone to start over when they know where they fell short.
-The first thing you have to do after a home loan rejection is to find out why your chosen lender denied your application.
-This is fairly easy, given that lenders are required to disclose why your application was rejected.
+The first thing to do after a home loan rejection is to find out why your chosen lender denied your application.
+This is fairly easy, given that lenders are generally required to disclose why your application was rejected.

-Here are some of the common reasons why a home-loan application might get the chop:
+Here are some of the more common reasons why a home loan application might get rejected.

 1. Defaults on your credit report

 Defaults are one of the main reasons why mortgage applications are not approved.
-The more overdue payments of more than 60 days are in your credit report, the lower the chances you have of getting approved.
+The more overdue payments that are in your credit report, the lower the chances you have of getting approved.
 Lenders base their decisions on your credit score - defaults and missed payments will give you a bad credit rating.

 2. Inadequate income